-Born and brought up in England’s Stratford-upon-Avon on 26th April 1564, William Shakespeare became the Greatest Dramatist in the world through his numerous plays and literary works.
-William Shakespeare wrote 37 plays out of which fifteen had been published by 1597.
+‘What’s in a name?’ from Shakespeare’s ‘Romeo and Juliet’ proves the worth of William Shakespeare, the man who coined the phrase.
+The greatest writer – William Shakespeare – was an English playwright, poet and actor.
+Shakespeare is renown as England’s ‘Bard of Avon’ and national poet.
+Born and brought up in Stratford-upon-Avon on 26th April 1564, William Shakespeare became the Greatest Dramatist in the world through his numerous plays and literary works.
+William Shakespeare wrote 37 plays out of which he published fifteen by 1597.
 In 1599, along with his business partner, Shakespeare built a theater – the Globe – on Thames River’s southern bank.
 He had also established himself as a successful entrepreneur after purchasing real estate leases for only 440 pounds in Stratford.
-His life and works are primary subjects of term papers and essays at the graduate level in the contemporary world.
+Many of William Shakespeare’s works are primary subjects of term papers and essays at the graduate level.

 Shakespeare’s Writing Style